nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p2.md

 4. It copies the results from the _device_ back to an array on the host, using `cudaMemCpy`.
 This is so that non-kernel code may later use/examine these results.
 This is the `vrdh` array ("dh" suffix intended to convey "device to host").
 5. It frees all the memory that was allocated on the device in the GPU global memory for holding inputs and outputs using `cudaFree`.

+### Executing the driver program

-To run this code, first put together this Makefile (preserve the tabs!):
+To run the above code, first put together this Makefile (preserve the tabs!):

 ```Makefile
 objects = main.o kernel.o